dbvertrieb/MoRedux/README.md

 ## Followup actions

 Followup actions are possible additional results of a reducer.
-A follow up action is not different from regular actions.
+A follow-up action is not different from regular actions.
 They are executed / redispatched right after the reducer finishes.

 ## StateObserver